Every gym can personalize the member experience. Here’s how.

 Importantly, though, this should not hold you back from acting as a ‘hub’ to add value across the full ecosystem: educating members on the importance and impact of other spokes in the wellness wheel, analyzing and interpreting data from across the ecosystem, offering tailored advice and content, supplementing with trainer-led reviews and progress benchmarking…

 All of a sudden, you own the ability to influence someone’s (ecosystem-wide) outcomes through the delivery of comprehensive guidance and measurement, with a high degree of personalization.
 All of a sudden, your gym becomes a critical part of that person’s life.

 One key consideration in establishing this ‘hub’ status is to determine where you stand alone and where dovetailing and integrating with others’ content will allow you to better play your part in the overall ecosystem.

 When building a technology proposition for delivery through somebody else’s ecosystem – such as Apple’s – you must do so with the intention firstly to leverage their infrastructure to reduce customer friction, and secondly to take advantage of the expectation an Apple product brings.
 Take the time to understand what that means to design and delivery.

-When designing your own parts of the ecosystem, do so with the customer experience at the centre of your thinking.
+When designing your own parts of the ecosystem, do so with the customer experience at the center of your thinking.
 What is the overall experience you’re looking to deliver to the member?
 What part of their life are you looking to improve, and how will their experience of interacting with your product – whether bricks and mortar or digital – deliver that?

-In doing so, you will increase the depth of relationship and be able to expand it, whether in the shape of extended services or simply longer-term relationships.
+In doing so, you will increase the depth of the relationship and be able to expand it, whether in the shape of extended services or simply longer-term relationships.